PatrickS-AI/U-RL-Collaboration_and_Competition/README.md

 </p>

 ### Task
 The goal of this project is to train to agents playing together and keeping the ball in play as long as possible.
-Each an agent hits the ball over the net, a reward of +0.1 is returned.
+Each time the agent hits the ball over the net, a reward of +0.1 is returned.
 In case the ball hits the ground or the ball is out of bounds, a score of -0.01 is returned.
-The final score per episode is calculated by summing up the scores for each agent and taking the score of the agent with the highest score.
-The environment is considered to be solved once the average score over 100 episodes  is larger than+0.5.
+The final score per episode is calculated by summing up the scores for each agent in all steps and taking the score sum of the agent with the highest score.
+The environment is considered to be solved once the average score over 100 episodes is larger than +0.5.

 ## Setup